-In addition to the general precautions described earlier in this chapter, be sure to observe the following precautions when operating server and network products.
+In addition to the general precautions described earlier in this section, be sure to observe the following precautions when operating server and network products.
 Failure to observe these precautions could result in fire, bodily injury, and damage to the equipment.

-- ▶ Safety Interlocks and Enclosures
+Safety interlocks and enclosures

-To prevent access to areas containing

-hazardous energy levels, some servers are

-provided with enclosures and safety

-interlocks.
-Many Compaq servers are

-interlocked so that the power supply is

-disabled when the enclosure cover is

-removed.
-For servers provided with safety

-interlocks, observe the following precautions:
+To prevent access to areas containing hazardous energy levels, some servers are provided with enclosures and safety interlocks.
+Many Compaq servers are interlocked so that the power supply is disabled when the enclosure cover is removed.
+For servers provided with safety interlocks, observe the following precautions:

-- Do not remove enclosure covers or attempt to defeat the safety interlocks.

-- Do not repair accessories and options inside enclosed or interlocked areas of the system.
+- ◆ Do not remove enclosure covers or attempt to defeat the safety interlocks. - Do not repair accessories and options inside enclosed or interlocked areas of the system.
 Repair should be performed only by individuals who are qualified in servicing computer equipment and trained to deal with products capable of producing hazardous energy levels.

-- ▶ Accessories and Options

-Installation of accessories and options in
+Accessories and options

-safety interlocked areas should performed

-only by individuals who are qualified in

-servicing computer equipment and trained

-to deal with products capable of producing

-hazardous energy levels.
+Installation of accessories and options in safety interlocked areas should performed only by individuals who are qualified in servicing computer equipment and trained to deal with products capable of producing hazardous energy levels.

-- ▶ Products with Casters

-Products provided with casters should be
+Products with casters

-moved with care.
-Quick stops, excessive

-force, and uneven surfaces may cause the

-product to overturn.
+Products provided with casters should be moved with care.
+Quick stops, excessive force, and uneven surfaces may cause the product to overturn.